vanshi0701/Training_day_1/README.md

   - The marking scheme

 ## Venue SL-IV
-Attendin proffessor - Pf.
-Khushi Dhunni
+Attending proffessor - Pf.
+Khushi Dhunna

 #Topics covered:
 1. What is hackathon and what skills are required?